 First off, I am not a doctor but thought it might be helpful to share some info on the types of travel vaccines I got for India.
-Each person is different and you should always speak to your doctor about recommended travel vaccines for India.
+Each person is different and you should always speak to your doctor about recommended travel vaccines.

-The Centers for Disease Control and Prevention website has really good info on types of vaccines for different travel destinations and is helpful for your own research.
+The Centers for Disease Control and Prevention website has really good info on types of vaccines for different travel destinations.
 But again, you should consult a qualified medical professional at least 4-6 weeks before your travel date.
 I have a great Travel Doctor here in Toronto who I always consult before traveling.

 You should be up to date on all routine vaccines such as MMR, Tetanus, HPV, Polio, Flu Shot, diphtheria-tetanus-pertussis vaccine, etc.